mosdragon/site_builder/content/home/about.md

 # Biography
 Osama Sakhi is currently a Master's student at Georgia Tech studying Computational Science & Engineering.
 He previously graduated from Georgia Tech in Spring 2017 with a Bachelor's Degree in Computer Science.

-Alongside being a Master's student, Osama now also runs an indepedent tutoring service.
-More information can be found [here](#tutoring).

 Recently, he's become interested in educational outreach programs.
 In Summer 2018, he became an Instructor for two courses offered by [Duke TIP](https://tip.duke.edu/).
 Read more about his experiences [here](/post/teaching_at_tip/).